Just try to say that any number of times fast.

 Top / featured image credit flickr photo by cogdogblog http://flickr.com/photos/cogdog/17259819956 shared under a Creative Commons (BY) license

-The post "Futzopublicus is my Dackolupatoni" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2015/06/futzopublicus/) on June 21, 2015.
+The post "Futzopublicus is my Dackolupatoni" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2015/06/futzopublicus/) on June 21, 2015.